Hosty04/UART/README.md

 ### FPGA → PC Communication
 The user selects a message using the board switches.
 Additional switches are used to configure communication parameters.
 The transmission is initiated by pressing a dedicated button.

 The FPGA sends the message to the PC via UART.
 Transmission status is indicated using LEDs and/or seven-segment displays.
-The received message is displayed on the PC using a serial terminal application (e.g., PuTTY).
+The received message is displayed on logical analyzator.

 ### PC → FPGA Communication
 The system supports communication in the opposite direction: